togethercomputer/OpenDataHub/README.md

 # Better-OIG-Together

+This repositary contains the current snapshot of the OIG bot.
+You can find all training data in `data`, the hyperparameters used for training in `training.yaml`, training log in `training_log`, and the pointer to the model at `model.yaml`.

+You can find in different branches different specialized version of this bot.

+You can make it better by providing you data!

 ## Data Model

 How should we think about the training data for OIG bots?
 A _training set_ is a _set_ of _slices_,